OSMa-Bench: Evaluating Open Semantic Mapping Under Varying Lighting Conditions: Methodology

 We evaluate answer correctness using the \textit{Answering Accuracy} metric.
 For binary and measurement-based questions, answers are directly compared to the ground truth.
 Attribute- and search-related questions' correctness is determined through the LLM-based semantic evaluation.
 LLM assesses whether the predicted answer aligns with the ground truth, returning a structured JSON output.
 The final \textit{Accuracy} is computed as the ratio of correct answers to the total number of questions.

-We performed prompt engineering to design question generation, validation, and evaluation through LLM and LVLM.
-Structured prompts were developed for \textit{scene description}, ensuring consistent capture of object attributes and spatial relations; \textit{question generation}, enforcing balanced category distribution and restricting inference beyond the provided scene description; and \textit{question validation}, filtering out semantically invalid, ambiguous or logically inconsistent questions based on both the image and textual scene representation.
+Prompts enforce structured captions, balanced question types, and reject out-of-scope or ambiguous queries.

-The suggested methodology allows to adapt tests conditions by changing agent reference trajectories, light conditions along the path, and other scene modifications as well as questions from the VQA pipeline for separate tests just by changing a few corresponding parameters in the configuration file.
+The suggested methodology allows adapting test conditions by changing agent reference trajectories, light conditions along the path, and other modifications of a scene, as well as questions from the VQA pipeline.